A lot or a little?

 Is it any good?

-In this direct-to-DVD movie, the usual rivalry between Tom and Jerry takes a backseat to the well-told tale of a little lost dragon's quest for its mother and the engaging story of a kindly little witch winning acceptance from her peers.
+The usual Tom and Jerry rivalry takes a backseat to the well-told tale of a lost dragon's quest for its mother and the engaging story of a kindly little witch winning acceptance from her peers.
 Though there is more "heart-stopping" action than in other T & J films, the story also has more emotional impact than most.
 The "good gals" and the "bad gals" who provide the story's impetus are endearing and/or funny and are clearly drawn.
 Drizelda's quasi-seductive musical number feels out of place in an otherwise innocent offering; and because there's so much jeopardy and action, kids who watch this should be comfortable with cartoon violence.

 Families can talk about the fact that, though Jerry is obviously smaller and less physically powerful than Tom, he is usually the winner of their battles.
 How does he accomplish that?
 Have you ever felt smaller or less powerful?
 What lessons can you learn from Jerry?